AdobeDocs/audience-manager.en/help/using/overview/aam-gdpr/aam-gdpr-faq.md

 GDPR doesn’t prohibit transfer of data outside of Europe.
 It requires that the privacy protections on European data persist wherever the data is transferred.
 Visit the [Adobe Privacy Center](https://www.adobe.com/privacy/eudatatransfers.html) to learn more.

 <br>&nbsp;

-## GDPR Readiness Guidance for Audience Manager Customers (Data Controllers) {#gdpr-readiness-guidance}

-We recommend being proactive in the areas of data governance and organizational readiness.
-This ensures that your consumer data will be organized for processes related to access or delete requests, your teams will be enabled and empowered to manage these requests, and your consumers (Data Subjects) will have a positive, differentiated experience with your brand.

-Please note, as your Data Processor, Adobe cannot provide legal advice on GDPR requirements and the process for obtaining consent from your Data Subjects.
-Please consult with your legal counsel for guidance on GDPR compliance for your organization.

-<br>&nbsp;

-**Data Governance: Start thinking about how your consumer data is managed in your in Audience Manager instance**

-* Review the various customer IDs your marketing teams use to identify users in Audience Manager, along with the data sources in which they are stored.
-This will streamline the process for requests (such as delete or access) since certain data types will be hashed by your teams prior to ingestion in Audience Manager.
-* IDFA/GAID mobile device IDs are used for multiple use cases in Audience Manager.
-If you are using Adobe Mobile SDK, please make sure to submit the Experience Cloud ID (MID) along with IDFA/GAID to make sure the GDPR responses are complete.
-* With the definition of personal data becoming more expansive, IP addresses may be considered personal data in your region.
-Proactively engage with Adobe Consulting to obfuscate the last octet.
-* Determine a validation/authentication policy & process for confirming the identity of a Data Subject when they make a GDPR request.
-* Consider using [Data Export Controls](../../features/data-export-controls.md) to block audience activation to technologies that house personal data.
-For example, segments with third-party data should not syndicated to email service providers.
-Set a [!UICONTROL Data Export Control] to ensure that no one in your organization can accidentally activate this data.
-* Begin utilizing [Role Based Access Controls](../../features/administration/administration-overview.md) to ensure the right teams have access to intended data.
-* Consider appropriate [retention periods](../../faq/faq-privacy.md#data-retention-faq) for the data.
-* Review identity linkage and privacy policies and legal requirements to see when and where it is appropriate to tie identity sets together; use appropriately via Audience Manager’s [Profile Merge Rules](../../features/profile-merge-rules/merge-rules-overview.md).

-<br>&nbsp;

-**Organizational Readiness: Establish a business process**

-* Identify a process to receive/respond to Data Subject requests.
-Consider building an automated tool to submit requests to Audience Manager.
-* Appoint a privacy point of contact within your DMP center of excellence.
-Connect your organization’s privacy point of contact with your Audience Manager product usage team to understand how you might manage your input ID requirements.
-* Conduct a data review prior to sharing with the Data Subject.
-Document the steps you put in place, to help you establish accountability.